 This is not a case of ‘sun, sex and suspicious parents’ but instead, of escape from war, persecution, or natural disaster.

 Amidst exciting plans, it is easy to overlook a significantly different side to travel.
 A quick Google of the word ‘refugee’ puts things into perspective.
 This is not a case of ‘sun, sex and suspicious parents’ but instead, of escape from war, persecution or natural disaster.

 For refugees, the word ‘travel’ carries very different connotations.
 Rather than flocking towards the sandy beaches of Thailand with hopes of a sun tan, these people travel with hopes of gaining basic human rights.

 The reality of this side of travel was highlighted to me when I recently attended a Peace Feast run by Bristol STAR, (Student Action for Refugees) and Bridges for Communities.
-As the names imply, these charities aim to bring communities together and on 24th March they did just that.
+As the names imply, these charities aim to bring communities together.
+On 24th March they did just that.

 each person stood on shared ground in a city they had come to call home.

 The feast brought, charities, students, refugees and asylum seekers together to eat, speak and listen to live music.
-Bristol itself played an important role in the evening for once gathered in Stokes Croft’s Hamilton House, each person stood on shared ground in a city they had come to call home.
+The city of Bristol played an important role in the evening for once gathered in Stokes Croft’s Hamilton House, each person stood on shared ground in a place they had come to call home.

 The evening’s goals were threefold.

 - 2- Students were invited to find out about ways to get involved with refugee charities in Bristol.

 - 3- This was a way for refugees and asylum seeking communities to find out what charities in Bristol had to offer them.